osgi/osgi.enroute.site/_tutorial_eval/900-eclipse.md

 ![Resolution view](img/resolution-result.png)

 The result shows the required resources based on the initial requirements in the top list.
 It then shows any _optional_ resources.
-These are resources are included because the resolution is ok without them but some resources could use them.
+These are resources that are included because the resolution is ok without them but some resources could use them.
 You can select the desired resources and then update and resolve.